 How to improve your Gougères?

 You can freeze the gougères for up to 1 month.
 Place frozen gougères in the oven at 350 degrees F for about 8 minutes and enjoy.
 You can replace gruyère cheese with another firm cheese.

 Preparation - 15 min Í Cooking time - 0 min

 Are you looking for something fresher?
 Try out the Salade Niçoise composed of healthy protein from canned tuna, anchovies, hard-boiled eggs and veggies with a delicious vinaigrette dressing.

 This traditional salad is from the district of Nice in Provence, South-East of France, and respects the cooking style of this refreshing and sunny city.
 That is why the Salade Niçoise should be prepared with fresh vegetables from the market.
 Feel free to add other seasonal raw vegetables!
 You can find the full recipe here.

 You may want to emulsify the dressing to make it thicker.
 Whisk for a minimum of 30 seconds; a full minute is best.
 A fork will do if you don’t have a whisk.

 It is your turn!

-Not all traditional French recipes aren’t long and challenging to make.
+Not all traditional French recipes are long and challenging to make.
 Feel free to be creative and adapt the recipes to your taste.
 What are you waiting for?
 Go and try these recipes!
 Share your experience on our Facebook group French Food & Wine - Canada or Instagram @bestoffrance!